How to get to the Bukchon Hanok Village | What to see and do

 Greenmile Coffee Bukchon (그린마일커피, 북촌한옥마을)

-Ingrid has had this place on her list of places to visit ever since her short 3-day trip to Seoul back in the winter of 2019.
-The reason why Greemile Coffee is so popular is the rooftop overviewing of the hanok houses.
+Ingrid has had this place on her list of places to visit since her short 3-day trip to Seoul in the winter of 2019.
+Greemile Coffee is famous for its rooftop overview of the hanok houses.
 It is worth knowing the place is relatively small, so try to come as soon as they open.

 Address: 64 Bukchon-ro, Gahoe-dong, Jongno-gu